ACIT4040/ACIT4040-Contract-Template/README.md

 It is expected that all group members respect the [each other/authority of the one who holds hegemony]

 ## Disagreement resolution
-In the case that there are disagreements in the direction of the project, it is expected that all group members understand that communicate without malice...
+In the case that there are disagreements in the direction of the project, it is expected that all group members understand and communicate without malice...

 The disagreement will be resolved with [Thumb war] to the death or by clear victory based on the decision of a temporarily appointed Arbitrator of thumbs